elewa-academy/snippet-studies/readme.txt

 description of snippet.  how you chose/designed this snippet for this concept. ...

 main learning objective. should be short and isolated, related directly to how JS works.
+	include a list of each language feature in the snippet

 the code it, copy pasted for later reference